mesosphere/kommander-workshop-student/multi-cluster-lab.md

 The kubeconfig to access the new cluster is stored in a secret and can be downloaded via the cluster details menu on the cluster's card in the dashboard.
 ![Kommander Dashboard - kubeconfig!](https://github.com/mesosphere/kommander-workshop-student/blob/master/images/kubeconfig.png)

 Test the connection to the newly deployed cluster.
+You must specify the location of the downloaded kubeconfig file.

 ```bash
 kubectl get nodes --kubeconfig student001.kubeconfig